matt-tha/CICP-MOD7/lab4.md

 4. Select Trojan.
 Click Next.
 5. For this exercise select Not Packed.
 However take a moment to review the other available options.
 Click Next.
 6. Select Windows as the target platform.
 Click Next.
-7. Select Wait Indefinitely for Incoming Connections.
+7. Select Wait indefinitely for incoming connections.
 Click next.
 8. Continue with the default email template.
 Click Next.
 9. Enter “ mail.doubleshield.org “ as the SMTP Server.
 Click Next.
 10.Proceed through the remainder of the wizard using default settings.